bplmaps/argo-astro/src/content/people/thomas-jefferys.md

 Banner image: detail from [Jefferys, _A general chart of the island of Newfoundland with the rocks & soundings_, 1775.](/maps/commonwealth:kk91fr16h)

-### Bibliography

-Alexander, Isabella, and Cristina S. Martinez.
-“A Game Map: Object of Copyright and Form of Authority in Eighteenth-Century Britain.” _Imago Mundi: The International Journal for the History of Cartography_ 72, no. 2 (2020): 163–80.

-Edelson, S. Max. _The New Map of Empire: How Britain Imagined America before Independence._ Cambridge, MA: Harvard University Press, 2017.

-Harley, J.B.
-“The Bankruptcy of Thomas Jefferys: An Episode in the Economic History of Eighteenth Century Map-Making.” _Imago Mundi: The International Journal for the History of Cartography_ 20 (1966): 27–48.

-Pedley, Mary.
-“Maps, War, and Commerce: Business Correspondence with the London Map Firm of Thomas Jefferys and William Faden.” _Imago Mundi: The International Journal for the History of Cartography_ 48 (1996): 161–73.

 [^1]: J.B.
 Harley, “The Bankruptcy of Thomas Jefferys: An Episode in the Economic History of Eighteenth Century Map-Making,” _Imago Mundi: The International Journal for the History of Cartography_ 20 (1966): 31.

 [^2]: Isabella Alexander and Cristina S. Martinez, “A Game Map: Object of Copyright and Form of Authority in Eighteenth-Century Britain,” _Imago Mundi: The International Journal for the History of Cartography_ 72, no. 2 (2020): 165.